 Together we learn, grow and play with Jesus by our side

-Go to the class pages to find out what your child is learning this term
+Go to the class pages to find out what your child is learning.

 This page outlines the curriculum that is taught at St. Boniface's.
 From September 2019 we have a new curriculum offer.
 The image below is an overview of our curriculum design and aims.

 From September 2020 maintained schools in England have the flexibility to design a curriculum that meets the needs of the pupils and families it serves.
 At St. Boniface's our curriculum is rooted in Christan values.
 These values are promoted implicitly throughout school whenever the opportunity arises and explicitly during dedicated lessons.
 Our curriculum consists of the National Curriculum which is statutory and priorities which are dictated by the context and needs of our school community.
 We also use a number of published schemes to help us deliver the curriculum.
 We use Read, Write Inc to teach phonics and the Oxford Reading Tree as our main reading scheme.
 We follow the Lancashire Maths Scheme throughout the school to teach maths.
 Our RE scheme is called ‘Come and See’ and is taught throughout school.
 As much as possible we try to teach all subjects discretely but on 3 or 4 occasions in the year we have themed weeks.
 The curriculum plan for the year is here.
 Download the EYFS plan here